fendoudebb/PlayAndroid/README.md

 # *PlayAndroid*
-A project records the Android learning process which contains varieties of basic function based on Android Edit
+A project records the Android learning process which contains varieties of basic function based on Android

-### Links
+### *Links*
 [UpdateLog](UpdateLog.md)

 ## *Knowledge Points*